Tubular Bells: Release

-In January 1973, Branson visited the MIDEM music conference in Cannes, France, and pitched side one to various music companies with the hope of securing a record deal.
-One American executive offered $20,000 if vocals were added to the music.
-The unsuccessful visit led Branson and Draper to consider putting the album out through mail order, before they chose to form their own label, Virgin Records, and use Tubular Bells as their first release.
-The album was released in the UK on 25 May 1973, and in North America in October 1973.
+In January 1973, Richard Branson attended the MIDEM music conference in Cannes, France, to pitch side one of the album to international music companies.
+An executive from an American label offered $20,000 to acquire the record, but only on the condition that vocals were added to the instrumental tracks.
+The rejection of this proposal prompted Branson and Draper to consider distributing the album via a mail-order operation, before electing to launch their own independent label, Virgin Records, with Tubular Bells selected as its inaugural catalog release.
+The album was officially released in the United Kingdom on 25 May 1973, and subsequently debuted in North America that October.